da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

  - Over half had failed to reproduce their **own** experiments.

-This is not insignificant numbers.
+These are not insignificant numbers.

 A number of interesting insights came from this study:

  - Half of researchers surveyed agreed that there was a significant crisis of reproducibility

  - almost 70% still trusted that even though these papers couldn't be reproduced, that the results were probably correct

 Let's take another example.